-Taking a PCLS at retirement will leave you with a reduced pension in retirement and will also reduce the benefits that would be payable to your dependants when you die.
+Taking a PCLS at retirement will leave you with a reduced pension.
 If you want to receive a quotation of your benefits please contact us for an estimate.

 You will be advised of the specific options available to you at the time your application for payment of your pension is processed.